yakov1989/face-recognition-api/README.md

   * Framework to send and handle SQL Queries
      * For further installtion for node.js implementation see knexJs installation on node

-For further information about the Front End look at  [face-recognition-api].
+For further information about the Front End look at [face-recognition-app](https://github.com/yakov1989/face-recognition-app).